stackotter/galah/IDEAS.md

 ## Make panics catchable out of the box (e.g. index out of bounds etc.)?

 Could get abused by exception lovers to avoid value-based error handling though.

+## Auto conflict resolution

+If the interpreter understood Git conflict markers than it'd be possible to get it to build and test a merge-conflict-ridden project with various combinations of resolutions in an attempt to fix the trivially solvable conflicts.
+This would require the developer to manually resolve any merge conflicts in the test code first so that the tests can be used as a source of truth.